 BSc Software and Information Engineering UE 033 534

 As a Software Engineer you develop, analyze and design software, ensure its quality, and maintain your applications.
 As an Information Engineer you are concerned with the generation, collection, processing, distribution and presentation of information.
-In both areas, you will learn the scientific principles and methods that will enable you to develop information processing systems as an expert in the team, as well as a senior role, and to take on supporting research tasks.

 What are the contents of the program?

 In addition to the basic theories and methods of computer science, the central contents include statistical data analysis, program and system verification, usability engineering, modeling and project management.
 You are introduced to the mindset of computer science, learn declarative problem solving as well as the development of web applications.
 The contexts of system development bring you closer to ethical and social relevance and you will understand the requirement of interactive system and human/computer interfaces.

 You engage with the operation and programming of microcontroller and operating systems and, subsequently, their basic function for fields such as embedded systems or IoT.
 In addition to topics of project management, you will be confronted with the security-related and legal-political aspects and learn to apply strategies and security measures in order to successfully complete IT projects from a security point of view.

 Which qualifications do I acquire?

 The program teaches you basic knowledge in the field of computer science and a critical understanding of their theories and principles as well as generally profound knowledge of basic and methodological knowledge in algorithms and data structures, architecture of computer and software systems, mathematics, probability theory, statistics, human-machine interaction and programming paradigms.